renegare/react-redux-express-bp/README.md

 # React Redux Express Boilerplate

-This is an isomorphic react-redux fron-tend, with an express backend starting point for all ye budding code once server anyhow enthusiasts :).
+This is an isomorphic react-redux front-end, with an express backend starting point for all ye budding "code once and serve anyhow" enthusiasts :).
 Enjoy!

 ## Helpful tasks: